delight-dev/delight-dev.github.io/Api/Types/Template.md

 title: Template
 parent: Types
 grand_parent: API
-nav_order: 73
+nav_order: 84
 ---

 # Template

 ## Description

 View data template.
+A data template is associated with a view type and allows for the framework to keep track of an hierarchy of default values.
+It allows for values in dependenc properties to be stored per type rather than instance.